 When it comes to marketing products via user-generated content, Chinese social media apps have integrated the sales process.
 Douyin, the Chinese TikTok, might be very similar to its international counterpart since both are owned by the same parent company, ByteDance.
 Yet, Douyin has had its own in-app store since 2018, where users lured in by short videos can instantly purchase the products they have viewed.
 Buying directly in the app or hosting product descriptions that link to other e-commerce sites are both possible and certainly make tracking sales tied to influencers and content creators a lot easier.
 Kuaishou employs the same concept while focusing on smaller, less cosmopolitan cities, while Xiaohongshu and Mogujie focus more on pretty pictures (think Instagram with a shop) but are, of course, also teeming with influencers peddling wares.

-Since many account holders on these user-generated content platforms might not be buyers but just viewers, monthly active users for this type of social e-commerce are naturally higher than for those focusing on group-buying.
-In the latter concept, users actually log on with the intention to find a deal together with their social network or people living in their vicinity.
+Yet, many account holders on these user-generated content platforms might not be buyers but just viewers.
+In rival concept group buying on the other hand, users actually log on with the intention to find a deal together with their social network or people living in their vicinity.
+Monthly active users for group buying would therefore be naturally lower than for those platforms focusing on social media and e-commerce.
 The exception is Pingduoduo, a veteran of the group-buying concept that boasted 568 million monthly active users as of Q2 of 2020.
 Group-buying platforms offer prices that get increasingly discounted the more items a group purchases.
 These “groupon for wares” apps typically also leverage the power of WeChat, the massively popular Chinese messenger and umbrella app, to let people approach their friends and family.
 Apps are often third-party platforms, connecting wholesalers or even producers directly with customer groups, cutting out more than one middle man in order to deliver steep discounts.

 Chinese e-commerce giant JD, an inventory seller, launched its own group-selling product, Jingxi, with some success in 2019, leveraging its own logistics infrastructure as well as allowing third-party offers.
 Alibaba’s Juhuasuan has not come as far yet but it is also not allowed to integrate on its rival Tencent’s WeChat app.
 Alibaba, which has been a third-party platform all along, used Juhuasuan and the group buying concept to break down another frontier of e-commerce: fresh produce.